jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 ## IDEs

 A C++ program is simply a set of plain text files that we instruct a compiler to convert to machine code and produce an executable.
-As long as you have installed the compiler and you have a text editor program you get program away to your hearts content.
+As long as you have installed the compiler and you have a text editor program you can program away to your hearts content.
 However, as your programs start to become increasingly sophisticated and you experience syntax errors and bugs, you will start to yearn for a better way.
 Fortunately there is and we can use an Integrated Development Environment (IDE).

 An IDE provides a way of writing and organising your code files as well as a number of useful tools for debugging and organising your code projects.
-There are a number of IDEs available for working with C++ but we will look at the most common ones for Windows and macOS which are Visual Studio and Xcode respectively (I haven't covered Linux here but I figure if you prefer to work with Linux you are able to find a suitable IDE yourself).
+There are a number of IDEs available for working with C++ but we will be using Visual Studio for Windows, although you can use Xcode for macOS.

----

-### Visual Studio (Windows)

-The latest version of Visual Studio can be installed via the App Store and this has been installed on PCs in the Dalton Building.

-1. Open **Visual Studio** and click on 'Create a new project' (or File > New > New Project if you are already in Visual Studio).
-Select **Empty Project** and click on **Next**.

-2. Give your project a suitable name like `Lab01_Intro_to_cpp`, select a directory in your OneDrive area and click on **Create**.
-   This will create a folder with the name of your project within which there will be a file with the extension `.sln` (along with some other files).
-This is your project file and double clicking on this will open your project in Visual Studio.

-3. We need to add a file which will contain code to our project.
-Right-click on **Source Files** in the Solution Explorer and **Add > New Item...** Make sure **C++ File (.cpp)** is highlighted, give the file a suitable name like `main.cpp` and click **Add**.

-### Xcode (macOS)

-The latest version of Xcode can be installed via the Mac App Store.

-1. Open Xcode and click on **Create a new Xcode project** (or if you are already in Xcode click File > New > Project or press ⇧⌘N), choose **Command Line Tool** and click **Next**.

-2. Give your project a suitable name like `Lab01_Intro_to_cpp` and click **Next**, select a directory in your OneDrive area and click on **Create**.

-    This will create a folder with the name of your project within which there will be a file with the extension `.xcodeproj`.
-This is your project file and double clicking on this will open your project in Xcode.

-3. Xcode has already given you a `main.cpp` file with a basic hello world example program.

 ---